KoljaB/TurnVoice/README.md

 ## New Features

+- use --prompt to apply custom style changes to the detected sentences like "speaking style of captain jack sparrow" [^6]
 - **Elevenlabs**, **OpenAI TTS**, **Azure**, **Coqui TTS** and System voices for redubbing
 - replace specific speaker or multiple speaker voices (work in progress)
 - process local files